 Even now December 5 remains as Father’s Day and also acts as a remembrance of King Bhumibol and his birthday.

 This article and the activities mentioned are based on 2020.
-For 2021 this article will be updated closer to the time.
+This article has not been updated for 2021.

 King Bhumibol, born on 5 December 1927 in the US state of Massachusetts, was widely revered by people across Thailand, and consequently his birthday has long since given rise to a large number of celebrations and festivities across the country annually.
 After his death in 2016, it serve as an annual opportunity to remember the late king.